Thank You (Dido song): Commercial performance

 "Thank You" was the third-most-played radio hit in Canada, topping the country's all-format and CHR charts and peaking at number two on the AC ranking.
 On the Canadian Singles Chart, which tracked physical sales only, it peaked at number 10 and was the 60th-best-selling single of 2001 according to Nielsen SoundScan.
 In the United Kingdom, the song peaked at number three on the UK Singles Chart, number two on the Scottish Singles Chart, and number five on the UK Dance Singles Chart.
 On the UK Singles Chart, it became Dido's second solo top-10 hit as well as her highest-charting solo hit until "White Flag" in 2003.
 It stayed in the UK top 100 for 10 weeks and came in at number 78 on the UK year-end chart for 2001.
 The British Phonographic Industry (BPI) awarded the track a platinum certification in November 2023 for sales and streaming figures exceeding 600,000 units.
 In Ireland, "Thank You" debuted and peaked at number five on the chart dated 24 May 2001.
 It remained within the top 50 of the Irish Singles Chart for a total of eight weeks and was Ireland's 83rd-most-successful hit of 2001.

 In mainland Europe, "Thank You" topped the charts of Croatia and Portugal.
 It entered the top 10 of the Eurochart Hot 100, peaking at number 10, and also reached the top 10 in Poland and Spain.
 In Austria, Belgium (Flanders and Wallonia), France, the Netherlands, Norway, and Switzerland, it was a top-30 hit.
 Elsewhere in Europe, the song peaked at number 41 in both Germany and Italy, number 42 in Sweden, and number 89 in Moldova (in 2025).
 In New Zealand, "Thank You" debuted at number 47 on the RIANZ Singles Chart on 24 December 2000 and went on to peak at number three for three weeks in February and March 2001.
 It is Dido's joint-highest-charting hit in New Zealand (along with "Here with Me") as well as her longest-charting song, remaining within the top 50 for 25 nonconsecutive weeks.
-It ended the year at number 14 on New Zealand's year-end chart and was certified platinum by Recorded Music NZ (RMNZ) for sales and streams of over 30,000 units.
+It ended the year at number 14 on New Zealand's year-end chart and was certified double platinum by Recorded Music NZ (RMNZ) for sales and streams of over 60,000 units.
 The single was not released in Australia, but it became a hit in dance clubs, reaching number two on the Australian Club Chart.
 "Thank You" also achieved success in Brazil, where it was the second-most-successful hit of 2001 according to Crowley Broadcast Analysis.